julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 # Sinequa ChatGPT Integration

-Sinequa brings ChatGPT in your organization on your data.
+Sinequa brings ChatGPT to your organization using your data.
 This integration relies on the **Azure OpenAI Service** and GPT Models (GPT3 & GPT4)

 ![ChatGPT facet](Images/gif-ChatGPT-demo.gif)